Career Guide to JMU Majors:

 The professionally oriented Journalism concentration, enables students to develop writing, editing, and information-gathering skills needed to work in newspapers, magazines, websites and related fields through course work, internships and practical experiences.
 Students learn to research, discriminate among sources, recognize news values, apply basic news style rules and write under deadlines.
 They are able to articulate the role of editors and use copy editing guidelines.
 Basic news, beat reporting, feature and entertainment news all receive coverage.
 Layout and design courses are also part of the concentration.
 Students explore aspects of visual journalism and new media applications to lead and moderate online communities.
 Students are exposed to the role of corporate communicators in writing news releases and generating news coverage.
 The concentration also emphasizes legal and ethical issues faced by journalists.

 Common majors or minors that complement this major

-There are no common combinations but some examples may be Art, Communication Studies, Creative Writing, Computer Science, English, Film Studies, Marketing, Music Industry, Political Communication, Political Science, Psychology, or Writing, Rhetoric and Technical Communication.
+There are no common combinations but some examples may be Art, Communication Studies, Creative Writing, Computer Science, Educational Media, English, Film Studies, Marketing, Music Industry, Political Communication, Political Science, Psychology, or Writing, Rhetoric and Technical Communication.

 Openness to understanding others and a sense of professional drive are appropriate to this very competitive field.
 Interest and skill utilizing present and future technologies is crucial.
 Ability to work well under pressure is a plus!
 Good grades and related experiences are essential.